-With the right upkeep and weather conditions, your standard rubber commercial roof will last anywhere from 40 to 50 years.
+With proper upkeep and weather conditions, your standard rubber commercial roof will last 40 to 50 years.

 If your area experiences extreme weather each year, the rubber roof life expectancy decreases by a few years.
 Still, rubber roofs are generally very durable and meant to last a long time.